bnf/nginx_cache/README.rst

 Configuration
 ------------

-Just install the extension, no configuration in TYPO3 needed.
+Just install the extension and the required nginx modules, no configuration in TYPO3 needed.

 .. code-block:: bash